Creativity is perceived as an important part of our future and civilization, without it there will be no technology.

 - Contemporary CIOs need be "whole-brainers” ideally, or you may say being logic in your mind based on your years of engineering training/experiences., etc. but being creative in your heart, dream big, think big, as CIO's vision will directly impact their organization's strategy for long term.
 That also being say, one shouldn't classify creativity and logic as two completely different disciplines, they are also inter-connected, only mixing them seamlessly, CIOs can manage innovation

 - Great CIOs must be great leaders.
 Great CIOs are not just determined by which side of their minds/brains is stronger (although a keen intellect and strong emotional intelligence are both key factors).
-Any leadership role, especially a CIO, needs to be better-rounded than to have a title of "logical" or "creative". a CIO has to be logical enough to plan, engineer and follow through, but more importantly, a CIO needs to be creative and persuasive in order to get their ideas approved and funded.
+Any leadership role, especially a CIO, needs to be better-rounded than to have a title of "logical" or "creative."
+A CIO has to be logical enough to plan, engineer and follow through, but more importantly, a CIO needs to be creative and persuasive in order to get their ideas approved and funded.
 A logical mind can follow directions, but a creative mind can make a difference.

 - It’s all about teamwork: A CIO whose strength is management (planning, logistics, and organization) should make sure that he/she has some creative member on the leadership team (innovation, diplomacy, strategy).
 Likewise, if her strength is leadership (visioning, innovation, diplomacy, and strategy) then she should have good managers in her leadership team.
 If they are equally strong in both realms of management and leadership, they should still build a team that will share the load and offer different perspectives.

 Therefore, more often than not, be both creative and critical, if it’s possible!
 The CIO of today must be able to transition confidently between the strategic and tactical.
-It is critical to position oneself to be able to understand the business and become trusted and strategic business advisor.
+It is critical to position oneself to be able to understand the business and become a trusted and strategic business adviser.
 However, results are what matter most to those running the business groups which require a collaborative and creative approach to leverage strengths and offset weaknesses along with skilled and inspired staff who have clear direction on the call to action and how that work is meeting company objectives like driving top line revenue.